NVIDIA/cccl/docs/cub/benchmarking.rst

 This will print a Markdown report showing the runtime differences and noise for each variant.

-Furthermore, you can plot the results from one or more tuning databases as bar chart or box plot (add `--box`):
+Furthermore, you can plot the results from one or more tuning databases as a bar chart or a box plot (add `--box`):

 .. code-block:: bash